ubpb/metacrunch/Readme.md

 $ bundle exec metacrunch my_etl_job.metacrunch
 ```

-Depending on your environment `bundle exec` may not be required (e.g. you have rubygems-bundler installed) but we recommend using it whenever you have a Gemfile you like to use.
+Depending on your environment `bundle exec` may not be required (e.g. if you have rubygems-bundler installed) but we recommend using it whenever you have a Gemfile you like to use.
 When using Bundler make sure to add `gem "metacrunch"` to the Gemfile.

-To pass options to the job, separate job options from the metacrunch command options using the `@@` separator.
+To pass options to the job, separate job options from the metacrunch command options using the `--` separator.

 Use the following syntax

 ```
-$ [bundle exec] metacrunch [COMMAND_OPTIONS] JOB_FILE [@@ [JOB_OPTIONS] [JOB_ARGS...]]
+$ [bundle exec] metacrunch [COMMAND_OPTIONS] JOB_FILE [-- [JOB_OPTIONS] [JOB_ARGS...]]
 ```

 Implementing sources
 --------------------

-A source (aka a reader) is any Ruby object that responds to the `each` method that yields data objects one by one.
+A metacrunch source is any Ruby object that responds to the `each` method that yields data objects one by one.

 The data is usually a `Hash` instance, but could be other structures as long as the rest of your pipeline is expecting it.